 Steenbergh, A.K. and Bodelier, P.L.E. and Heldal, M and Slomp, C.P and Laanbroek, H.J.
-(2012) Does microbial stoichiometry modulate eutrophication of aquatic systems?
+(2013) Does microbial stoichiometry modulate eutrophication of aquatic ecosystems?
 Environmental Microbiology, online.
 ISSN 1462-2912.

 |PDF - Published Version |